0x40leakage/fabric/_notes/doc_reading/private_data.md

 - To support these use cases, private data can be purged if it **has not been modified for a configurable number of blocks**.
 - Purged private data cannot be queried from chaincode, and is not available to other requesting peers.
 - The collection definition gets deployed to the channel at the time of chaincode instantiation (or upgrade).
-    - If using the peer CLI to instantiate the chaincode, the collection definition file is passed to the chaincode instantiation using the `--collections-config flag`.
+    - If using the peer CLI to instantiate the chaincode, the collection definition file is passed to the chaincode instantiation using the `--collections-config` flag.
     - https://godoc.org/github.com/hyperledger/fabric-sdk-go/pkg/client/resmgmt#InstantiateCCRequest
 - A collection definition contains one or more collections, each having a policy definition listing the organizations in the collection, as well as properties used to control dissemination of private data at endorsement time and, optionally, whether the data will be purged.